Q: What is Lynnfield Youth Lacrosse?

 Classic teams do not keep standings and there are no playoffs but participate in the Annual MBYLL Jamboree at the end of the season.

 For more experienced and committed players looking to complement the Classic experience with more competitive games, “Select” teams are offered for players beginning in 5th grade.
 Tryouts for the U13 and U15 Select teams are held in mid-March and games are typically on Friday nights and Saturdays.
-All Select teams play a 7-game schedule and participate in the end of season championship tournament.
+All MBYLL Select teams play a 7-game schedule and participate in the end of season championship tournament.
+MBGLL invites the top four Select teams to participate in their playoffs.

 LYL also offers Learn-to-Lax for kindergarten students who want to learn the basics of the game.
 We will provide a fun, shortened season of basic skills with a focus on catching, passing, cradling and shooting.